 Architectural evidence indicates an extensive remodeling and expansion of the house after 1800.
 This coincides with the transfer of the house and property with the death of James Ballard, Sr. in 1804 (Albemarle County Will Book 4, page 162).
 [Thomas Horace Ballard, James Sr’s father, died in 1804; James Ballard and his wife Ann were still living in 1850 at the time of the Census, age 83 and 76, respectively.
 The author must have intended to name Thomas Horace Ballard, not James.]
 The house was inherited by his son James Ballard, Jr. The architect-builder of this newly expanded residence for James Ballard, Jr. is unknown, but its uniformly high-quality woodwork is unusual for an otherwise vernacular dwelling in a relatively remote area of Albemarle County.

 By 1854, James Ballard and his wife Sarah Ann had moved to New York City and had sold their 130-acre farm to Gabriel Maupin for $1,950.
 [Note: Presumably the deed recites James’ place of residence, i.e., “James Ballard of New York …”; this bears confirmation.
-James Ballard, Sr probably died about 1854, hence the sale of the property once his interest vested.]
+James Ballard, Sr died in 1853; his will was presented at Albemarle County Court on 7 February 1853, hence the sale of the property once his interest vested.]
 At Gabriel Maupin’s death in 1866, his holdings were divided among his children.
 Lucy Maupin (who had married her cousin James R. Maupin) inherited the 130 acres, the house, outbuildings, and the spring.
 In 1877, James R. Maupin sold the farm to another cousin, John D. Maupin.

 James Ballard, Jr, the son of James Ballard Sr, was living in New York as early as 1842, when a petition for bankruptcy was filed in the District Court on Saturday, 26 March 1842: “James Ballard, Jr., of the city of New York, Clerk (and one of the late firm of James Ballard & Co., of Natchez, Mississippi.”
 The Evening Post (New York), 28 March 1842, p.
 2. On 25 May 1843 another notice appeared: “In the matter of James Ballard, Jr. His residuary interest in an assignment to Rice C. Ballard.
 His interest in the business of James Ballard & Co.”
 The Evening Post (New York), 25 May 1843, p.
 3. Rice C. Ballard, also known as Rice Carter Ballard, is by the archivists at the University of North Carolina as James Ballard, Jr’s brother.
 We are still researching the exact nature of their relationship, but this connection may reveal erroneous conclusions in prior research.
 For information on Rice Carter Ballard, see Benjamin Ballard, Jr of Spotsylvania County, Virginia (1768-1864)).